aleksa-codes/aleksastojsic/README.md

 - ⚡ My next goals are: React, Express & GraphQL

-- 😅 I'm looking for a full-stack Mentor, help.
+- 😅 I'm looking for a full stack Mentor, help..

 ## Languages and Tools